 And, I can’t believe I am saying this: the swordfighting actually works now.
-Your sword is a great tool, powerful and satisfying to use, and actually quite safe to use now that most base enemies have a tendency to charge you.
+Your sword is a great tool; powerful and satisfying, not to mention actually quite safe to use now that most base enemies have a tendency to charge you.
 It felt like a gimmicky bastard child in the original game and now it’s a core feature I found myself falling back to all the time.
-You can even press Q while using the guns to perform a quick sword slash, so it feels much more central to the game compared to the original Shadow Warrior where it was quickly outclassed by almost any other weapon and entirely useless against certain types of enemies.
+You can even press Q while using the guns to perform a quick sword slash, so it feels much more central to the game.
+By comparison, in the original Shadow Warrior your sword was quickly outclassed by almost any other weapon and entirely useless against certain types of enemies.

 Getting to cut enemies into little bits and seeing them still try to pose a threat with both their arms and a leg missing is also just a fantastic effect.
 Despite all the mediocre visuals, this is definitely a part where proper time & effort was allocated.

-Supplementing the basic sword slashes and charged attacks are unlockable special skills and magic that shine while using the sword.
-By double-tapping directions and pressing a mouse button, you either use a special attack with the sword or cast a spell, which adds new possibilities to the combat and allows you to employ some style while tearing enemies to shreds.
+Supplementing the basic sword slashes and charged attacks are unlockable special skills and magic.
+By double-tapping directions and pressing a mouse button, you either use a special attack with the sword or cast a spell.
+This adds new possibilities to the combat and allows you to employ some style while tearing enemies to shreds.
 I was particularly fond of the spell that briefly lifted enemies into the air, allowing for some quick & easy headshots.

 Now, I like these abilities themselves and I appreciate that people who don’t want the added complexity can just invest them in some okay passive abilities instead, but finding Ki isn’t that interesting of a process and farming karma is basically RNG.
 The rating system for Shadow Warrior doesn’t abide by any kind of logic.
 I literally repeated a turret section twice, the first time taking quite some time and resulting in a lot of damage taken, the second time finishing quickly and taking basically no damage.
 That first run awarded me 4 stars and the second run 2 stars.
 Just play the game and take whatever it gives you, there’s no sense trying to control it any.

 All in all Shadow Warrior is a troubled game, but a remarkable shooter for this day and age.
-It offers stylish and intense combat, the likes of which Doom and Wolfenstein went back to as well, but in a budget form.
+It offers stylish and intense combat—the likes of which Doom and Wolfenstein went back to as well—in a budget form.
 There is a lot of room for improvement and I wish it took more inspiration from the old game, particularly in regards to the tone of the story and the flow of its levels.